kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 When the link is clicked, it will grab whatever the value is of its `href` attribute and store it in a variable called `tweetedLink`.
 The click also opens a popup window pointing to a page built with [Twitter Web Intents](https://dev.twitter.com/web/intents#retweet-intent "Learn more about Twitter Web intents") which, as per its documentation, "provide[s] popup-optimized flows for working with Tweets & Twitter Users: Tweet, Reply, Retweet, Favorite, and Follow."

-A URL is built with important things coming after the query string (`?`).
-The three main things are:
+A URL is built with important things that come after the query string (`?`), which are:

 1. The `url=" + tweetedLink"` value that comes at the start of the query string.
 Here, the `tweetedLink` variable containing the `href` value of our Click to Tweet is built into the URL.